 I am involved with several start-up companies, as a member of the board or as a scientific advisor.
 In 2009 I was part of a team that won the prize for the best idea from Oslo Science Park/University of Oslo.

 I am a senior member of the IEEE, a member of the Acoustical Society of America which just published my book, a member of the Audio Engineering Society, and of Christians in Science, and also a member of the council of the think thank Skaperkraft (2016-).
 In 1994-2001 I was a member of IEC committee 62B: Ultrasonic Diagnostic Equipment, and in 1997-2002 an associate editor of the IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.
 In 2002.
 I was elected a member of the Norwegian Academy of Technological Sciences for my role in the development of digital scanners for medical ultrasound.
 I was a member of the board of the Audio Engineering Society, Norway (2014-2017).

-I am an active blogger, in Norwegian on my own blog at the University of Oslo and at Kollokvium.no, and in English on Science 2.0 as well as on radio hobby issues, since I have been a licensed radio amateur (LA3ZA) since 2001.
+I am an active blogger, in Norwegian on my blog at Titan at the University of Oslo and at Kollokvium.no, and in English on Science 2.0 as well as on radio hobby issues, since I have been a licensed radio amateur (LA3ZA) since 2001.